nataliecardot/100-days-of-code/r2-log.md

 **Notes:**
 * **Module:** container that stores different components of an app
 * **Template:**	HTML with additional markup.
 AngularJS provides templating system that lets you format HTML structure of application (view part of MVC framework architecture that AngularJS uses)
-* **Directives:** markers on template that tell AngularJS HTML compiler to attach special behavior to a DOM element
+* **Directives:** markers on template that tell AngularJS HTML compiler to attach special behavior to a DOM element.
 * **Controller:** where you set up initial state (condition regarding stored inputs) and logic for view (template)
 * **Service:** closely tied with controller, contains view-independent logic
 * **Model:** data shown to the user in the view and with which the user interacts